-The Washington Square Mound vessels were used in our first attempts to discern whether it was possible to demarcate between the various vessel shapes using 3D morphometrics.
-Having progressed substantially since that initial effort, and since we plan to include all of our 3D scans for Caddo burial vessels in the upcoming morphometric analysis of the Turner Collection, each previously analyzed collection is being reanalyzed using the current methods.
+The Washington Square Mound vessels were used in our first attempts to discern whether it was possible to demarcate between the various vessel shapes.
+Having progressed substantially since that initial effort, and since we plan to include all of our 3D scans for Caddo burial vessels in the upcoming morphometric analysis of the Turner Collection, each previously analyzed collection is being reprocessed and populated with a new LM/sLM configuration.

-Over the holidays, we worked with a number of colleagues from Australia and Europe to further refine our methods, and have defined a configuration for a single landmark (central base), and 300 semilandmarks populated across 12 splines (see above).
-Once populated in Geomagic, all point data were exported to a .csv file.
+Working with a number of colleagues from Australia and Europe to further refine my methods, a configuration for a single landmark (central base), and 300 semilandmarks populated across 12 splines (see above) was defined.
+Once populated in Geomagic Design X, all point data were exported to a .csv file.
 The .csv files from all of the vessels were then imported into R, where we used the geomorph package to create sliding vectors for the semilandmarks prior to a Procrustes superimposition (GPA) (below) and an analysis of principal components.

 A variety of approaches were explored with regard to sliding vectors, and we found that vectors along the splines were more true to vessel shape than surface vectors.
 Preliminary results of the PCA (below) highlight the variation for all intact/reconstructed vessels from the Washington Square Mound site, and further illustrate the potential for a study of ceramic morphology to discriminate between discrete vessel shapes.